Cloudef/android2gnulinux/README.md

 Very badly documented project, but I guess it has some overlap with this project?
 Seems to be mainly aimed for using android GPU drivers on GNU/Linux and nothing else really.

+## Contributing

+Currently it's not yet contribution friendly.
+When time comes, I'll write more detailed topic on this.
+Project also needs some regression testing for all the functions that will be implemented.
+As for implementing stuff, people should only implement the stuff some application needs.
+Lets not implement anything that doesn't get used.

 ## Q & A

+### Why?
+I still don't get what this is for...

+Basically, most android games are just native libraries with very small java entrypoint that does some boilerplate app setup, and few calls to the native library.
+Native library may communicate back to java through JNI, but usually the java parts are very small in these kinds of applications.
+Thus these kind of applications will work fine with even barebones JNI/JVM implementation which doesn't neccessary even have to be very "correct" :).
+To use the native libraries on GNU systems though we need to use custom linker as bionic's linker is incompatible with glibc.
+Similarly bionic libc is incompatible with glibc and we have to handle these differences to be able to use android libraries on GNU/linux.
+We also have to implement the system libraries that exists on android, but not on traditional GNU/Linux, such as the stuff in AOSP that handle window/context creation, input and such.
+These implementations can be valuable for porters, or even application developers as some interfaces may be very clean.

 ### Why not use dalvikvm?